fehmi/simply.js/docs/README.md

 ## What it is

 Developed on top of 'Custom Elements API' of the 'Web Components' standard.
-It provides a single file component concept with a clean syntax.
+It provides a single file component concept which helps us to write HTML, CSS and JavaScript codes of the component in a one encapsulated single file.
 It has built-in super fast 100 lines template engine coded from scratch.
 It is plug & play.
 No need to npm or terminal.
 Just include the js file to your html and you are ready to go.

 See the [Quick start](quickstart.md) guide for more details.